Why do we have "The LORD" in our bibles rather than Yahweh?

 While on the surface these reasons may seem honorable, they are very unscriptural.
 They were and are attempts to improve on Yahweh's already perfect ways.
 If Yahweh really wanted a substitute, why would He have placed His name there to begin with?
 Though scripture says to follow Yahweh rather than man, we find that nearly 7,000 times the most important name of all is replaced with a another word that man has chosen.

-not practiced by the Messiah or the apostles, but it was adopted by some Christians during the early half of the 2nd Century CE/AD.
+This tradition was not practiced by the Messiah or the apostles, but it was adopted by some Christians during the early half of the 2nd Century CE/AD.
 By the 4th century, this practice was well established and widely practiced.
 Jerome, a 4th century "Church Father" who authored the Latin Vulgate version, substituted the name "Yahweh" throughout with the Latin word "Dominus" (meaning "Lord").

 The tradition of replacing Yahweh's name with "the LORD" continues to this day.
 Most English translations substitute the name Yahweh with "the LORD" and translations into other languages will also commonly choose a title meaning "Lord" in their own language.